anoobbacker/hci-rag/README.md

 This whole process makes sure that the generated answer is informed by the most relevant pieces of information from your documents, making the answers accurate and contextually rich.

-## Just need execute two files to try this!
+## Just need to execute two files to try this!

 ### Create Index
 Run [src/createChromaDBlc.py](src/createChromaDBlc.py) to create a Chroma DB from local folder of Markdown files.
 This uses LangChain.